LAPD captain's allegiances probed in tipoff to CBS exec

 The towering cop with a telegenic smile hobnobbed with celebrities getting stars on the Walk of Fame, ran security for the Oscars awards show and even landed a bit part playing himself on the television drama “Bosch” about a talented but troubled maverick LAPD detective.

-But Palka’s ties to the entertainment industry were under scrutiny Thursday after prosecutors said he leaked a sexual assault victim’s confidential police report to CBS and its former leader Les Moonves, who was accused in the case and whom Palka once provided security for, raising questions about where his allegiances lay.
+But Palka’s ties to the entertainment industry and his allegiances were under scrutiny Thursday after prosecutors said he leaked a sexual assault victim’s confidential police report to the accused, former CBS leader Les Moonves, for whom Palka served as a private bodyguard for years.

 The LAPD said it was conducting an internal affairs investigation into Palka's conduct and the state attorney general was probing any criminal elements after a report said he conspired with CBS to conceal sexual assault allegations against Moonves.